 “Our bursaries are crucial,” Jason says.
 “Historically, Aboriginal people have been locked out of influential institutions, and the education, friendships and networks they offer.
 For a whole range of these historical reasons, many Aboriginal people are not able to directly fund their sons, nephews or grandsons to experience a school like Melbourne Grammar.”

 Jason emphasises that education for Indigenous students can have an impact far beyond that person’s own life.
 “We currently have a humble number of Aboriginal students at the School, however due to the role modelling effect, both through our own kinship networks as well as the non-Indigenous students, the impact is far greater than the individual students themselves” he explains.

 “We know that Melbourne Grammar students are having global influence.
 Imagine if we produced Australia’s first Aboriginal Prime Minister?”
 Jason adds.
 “Of course, we need to do the work to reach this aspiration, however we should dare to dream that we become the pre-eminent school for Indigenous education in Australia, producing not only Indigenous excellence, but global excellence.”

-The Indigenous Bursary Programme is a key priority of the Melbourne Grammar School Foundation.
+The Indigenous Bursary Program is a key priority of the Melbourne Grammar School Foundation.
 To find out how you can help please contact the Development Office: